 Wainwright, Cardinals agree to one-year deal

 Adam Wainwright has agreed to a one-year contract to return to the St. Louis Cardinals for a 16th season.
-The team announced the signing Tuesday, but the terms of the deal were not disclosed.
+The team announced the signing Tuesday.
+The deal is for $5 million plus up to $5 million in incentives, The Athletic's Ken Rosenthal reported.

 "We are excited to have Adam returning for 2020 and look forward to watching him continue to add to his tremendous career legacy with the Cardinals," said John Mozeliak, the team's president of baseball operations, in a statement.
 The 38-year-old Wainwright enters the 2020 season fourth all-time in Cardinals history in wins (162), second in strikeouts (1,776) and sixth in innings pitched (2,103 2/3).